UUDigitalHumanitieslab/sastadev/Documentation/Tarsp.rst

   where::

-        subject = """(@rel="su")"""
+        subject = """(@rel="su" and parent::node[(@cat="smain" or @cat="sv1" or @cat="ssub")])"""

+Here we only count as subjects those nodes (full or index nodes) that have a finite clause node as parent.
+Overt subjects never occur in nonfinite clauses, and subject index nodes should not be counted inside nonfinite clauses.
+Subject index nodes do occur in finite clauses, e.g., as the "trace" of a wh-movement.

-It differs from the definition of :ref:`T063_Ond` because T063 has to exclude subjects of nonfinite nodes (which is covered in the composed language measures by the conditions on mood) and to cover an additional case (existential *er* as a subject (though maybe that should be included here as well)
+It differs from the definition of :ref:`T063_Ond` because T063 has to cover an additional case (existential *er* as a subject (though maybe that should be included here as well)

 * **Tarsp_B**: see :ref:`T007_B`
 * **Tarsp_VC**: is defined as follows::